agentmorris/MegaDetector/megadetector.md

 #### run_detector_batch.py

 To apply this model to larger image sets, we recommend using [run_detector_batch.py](https://github.com/agentmorris/MegaDetector/blob/main/megadetector/detection/run_detector_batch.py).
-This outputs data in the [MegaDetector results format](https://github.com/agentmorris/MegaDetector/tree/main/megadetector/api/batch_processing#megadetector-batch-output-format), so you can work with the results in tools like [Timelapse](https://saul.cpsc.ucalgary.ca/timelapse/).
+This outputs data in the [MegaDetector output format](https://lila.science/megadetector-output-format), so you can work with the results in tools like [Timelapse](https://saul.cpsc.ucalgary.ca/timelapse/).

 You can launch run_detector_batch.py like this: